Tracing Support

 Troubleshooting

-If you see a log like the following when running tt-tracing
+If you see a log like the following when running tt-tracing, it indicates

 that tracing data is being output faster than it can be collected.
 Try disabling